-Each group receives one wand no matter how many people are taking part.
+Each group received one wand no matter how many people were taking part.
 If desired, additional wands cost $30 each.
-They are available online at the time of paying for admission.
-Tickets must be purchased online in advance as they are not available at the gate at BC Place.
-Children under 24 months are free, although they also still need a ticket.
+They were available online at the time of paying for admission.
+Children under 24 months were free, although they also still needed a ticket.

 What to Expect

-Expect a magical experience when you visit BC Place Stadium this summer.
-If you’ve been to Universal Studios, you’ll see similarities between Wings and Wizards and the Harry Potter attractions in California and Florida.
+You could expect a magical experience when you visited BC Place Stadium in the summer of 2021.
+If you’ve been to Universal Studios, you would have seen similarities between Wings and Wizards and the Harry Potter attractions in California and Florida.
 It’s not the same, and they aren’t affiliated.
 They both, however, involve wands, magical spells, fantasy creatures and a wizard theme.

-At the Vancouver attraction there are talking trees, a dragon and a variety of special effects.
-There are no moving animatronics, like you might have seen at touring dinosaur events in the past, but there are model life-sized plants and other objects.
-There are also talking paintings and video projections of various kinds.
-It’s not Hogwarts, but there is a Wizard’s Academy.
+At the Vancouver attraction there were talking trees, a dragon and a variety of special effects.
+There were no moving animatronics, like you might have seen at touring dinosaur events in the past, but there were model life-sized plants and other objects.
+There were also talking paintings and video projections of various kinds.
+It wasn’t Hogwarts, but there was a Wizard’s Academy.

-At the event you and your party of up to six people go from room to room.
-Your wand helps guide you, as do footprint illuminations on the floor.
-Similar to the experience at The Wizarding World of Harry Potter attractions at Universal Studios, the wands have sensors that allow you to interact with different props.
+At the event you and your party of up to six people went from room to room.
+Your wand helped guide you, as did footprint illuminations on the floor.
+Similar to the experience at The Wizarding World of Harry Potter attractions at Universal Studios, the wands had sensors that allowed you to interact with different props.

-Entry into each room and hallway activates sensors controlling the lights, audio and special effects.
-Only one group is allowed in a room at a time, which helps keep different households apart and makes the event extra COVID-friendly.
-You don’t wander around the facility freely, going from whichever room you want to the next.
-There is a definite one-way route.
+Entry into each room and hallway activated sensors controlling the lights, audio and special effects.
+Only one group was allowed in a room at a time, which helped keep different households apart and maked the event extra COVID-friendly.
+You didn’t wander around the facility freely, going from whichever room you wanted to the next.
+There was a definite one-way route.

-The different scenes and activities on your journey through the attraction are tied together by a story.
-The experience is fun, entertaining and great for children, magic lovers and fans of fantasy tales.
+The different scenes and activities on your journey through the attraction were tied together by a story.
+The experience was fun, entertaining and great for children, magic lovers and fans of fantasy tales.

 Tips and Advice

-Below are some suggestions to help you make the most out of your experience.
+Below are some suggestions that would have helped you make the most out of your experience.

 TIP #1: Don’t be surprised if you see kids in costume in the lineup looking like Harry, Ron or Hermione.
 You don’t have to dress up to participate, but you can if you want.

 TIP #2: Don’t expect Wings and Wizards to be like the multi-gazillion-dollar Harry Potter attractions at Universal Studios.
 The Vancouver event is great, and magical, but it’s not the same.
-The two entities are not related.
 The story behind Wings and Wizards is also original and different.

 TIP #4: Masks must be worn in the venue.
-Remember to bring it.
+Remember to bring one.

 TIP #5: Take your camera, or at least make sure your phone is well-charged.
-You are allowed to take photos for non-commercial use.
+You can take photos for non-commercial use.
 You cannot, however, use flash.